Foreign exchange guide to Cameroon and the Central African franc

-For card purchases if offered a choice of currencies always select to Pay in Central African Franc otherwise you may get much worst exchange rates.
+For card purchases if offered a choice of currencies always select to Pay in Central African franc otherwise you may get much worst exchange rates.

-Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).
+You should especially compare your own bank's exchange rates to those available from Money Transfer specialists to see how much you can save - we make that calculation easy in the below table.

 When sending money to Cameroon it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :